mrocklin/blog/_posts/work/2017-10-11-streaming-dataframes-1.md

 <a href="{{BASE_PATH}}/images/streaming-dataframes-plot.gif">
   <img src="{{BASE_PATH}}/images/streaming-dataframes-plot.gif"
-     align="right"
-     width="40%"></a>
+     width="100%"></a>

 What's missing?
 ---------------

-1. Streamz has an optional Dask backend for parallel computing.
-I haven't made any attempt to attach these two
+1.  **Parallel computing:**  The core streamz library has an optional Dask backend for parallel computing.
+I haven't yet made any attempt to attach this to the dataframe implementation.
-2. Data ingestion from common streaming sources like Kafka.
-I'm in the process now of building asynchronous aware wrappers around Kafka Python client libraries, so this is likely to come soon.
+2.  **Data ingestion** from common streaming sources like Kafka.
+I'm in the process now of building asynchronous-aware wrappers around Kafka Python client libraries, so this is likely to come soon.
-3. Computation currently happens on the event loop, which is a bit of an anti-pattern.
-This will be resolved if we connect Dask.
+3.  **Out-of-order data access:** soon after parallel data ingestion (like reading from multiple Kafka partitions at once) we'll need to figure out how to handle out-of-order data access.
+This is doable, but will take some effort.
-4. Performance.
-Some of the operations above (particularly rolling operations) do involve some non-trivial copying, especially with larger windows.
+4.  **Performance:** Some of the operations above (particularly rolling operations) do involve non-trivial copying, especially with larger windows.
+    We're relying heavily on the Pandas library which wasn't designed with rapidly changing data in mind.
-5. Filled out API.
-We still many common operations (like variance).
+5.  **Filled out API:**  We still many common operations (like variance) that we haven't yet implemented.
+Some of this is due to laziness and some is due to wanting to find the right algorithm.
-6.  ...
+6.  **Robust plotting::** Currently this works well for numeric data with a timeseries index but not so well for other data.

+But most importantly this needs **use** by people with real problems to help us understand what here is valuable and what is unpleasant.

+Help would be welcome with any of this.